 - A copy of health records and vaccinations with your vet’s contact info

-- Folding crate or carrier for smaller dogs
+- Folding crate or carrier

 - Packable bed or blanket (think camping-style, like this)